rgwch/mayan-client/README.md

 Its aim is not (at all) to replace the original Mayan UI, but to provide a simpler UI approach for some common tasks which are somewhat hidden in the powerful original Mayan app.

-With Nito, you can browse and download documents, you can modify cabinets and tags for each document, and you can upload new documents.
+With Nito, you can upload, browse and download documents, you can create, modify and delete cabinets and tags for each document, and you can upload new documents.
 That's all.

 ## Prerequisites